My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 Raohe Night Market

-Depending on whether you want to start your self-guided day trip off with a hike or not, Jiufen can be explored in about 3 to 6 hours and can be done as a half-day trip.
+Day trip time!
+Depending on whether you want to start your day trip off with a physical hike, Jiufen can be explored in about 3 to 6 hours and can be done as a half-day trip.

 Day trip to Jiufen